NicoleDwe/CDS-visual/assignments/1-basicprocessing/README.md

 __Running the script__

 If you are still at the `cds-visual-nd` directory, I'd recommend moving into `assignments/1-basicprocessing/` directory to run the script.
 To run the script, you need to specify the path two parameters:
-- -p: path to the directory containing the input images
+- `-p`: path to the directory containing the input images
-- -o: path to the directory where output files should be saved (if the directory does not exist, it will be created)
+- `-o`: path to the directory where output files should be saved (if the directory does not exist, it will be created)

 For instance, run:
 ```bash